Published: 12 Nov 2025 | Reading Time: 18 min

 A very good example of polymorphism is that a man can have different roles like father, son, or uncle yet he is the same person.

-A constructor is used to initialise the state of an object.
+A constructor is used to initialize the state of an object.
 It is similar to the method.
 Every time a class is instantiated, a constructor is used for it.
 During the instantiation, the memory required for the object is allocated.

-There are 2 types of constructors in Java
+There are 2 types of constructors in Java:

 Destructor is used to destroy the objects that are created while the class was instantiated.
 It is a special method that gets called when the object lifecycle comes to an end.
 It can remove the object from the memory and reclaim the space.